Exceptional Birdwatching in the Cuyabeno Wildlife Reserve

 Clay Licks

 Clay licks are most often found near the river’s edge and contain high deposits of minerals necessary to the diet of several species of birds.
-A good day at the clay lick means seeing Dusky-headed Parakeet, Yellow-crowned Parrot, Orange-cheeked Parrot, Mealy Parrot, and Blue-headed Parrot.
-With luck, we might also view Macaws which also take advantage of the clay lick.
+A good day at the clay lick means seeing Dusky-headed Parakeet, Yellow-crowned Parrot, Orange-cheeked Parrot, Mealy Parrot, and Blue-headed Parrot

 Birdwatching requires flexibility.
 Therefore, we offer a general idea of the places we will visit on your tour without a schedule or detailed itinerary.
 We know that new sightings of highly desirable birds take precedence!